elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.i2} ...
-And in fact, the breathless catacombs of the End and the Beginning
+And there it is, winded catacombs of the End and the Beginning
 - Death jumps on them, like a torrent of wild horses, like a
 - flight of mosquitoes ...
 - Columbus, Columbus
 - you
 - the calm
-- when you set your first foot on this island, snapped like a rat-trap,
+- when you set your first foot on this island snapped shut like a mousetrap,
-- {:.pr} among the new signs, among the gods that your pride refused to confess, I know it, I feel it, you did not feel overcome with triumph, but with anguish, with uneasy anxiety, you the impregnable, caught leaking and tied up with the great silent creepers of fear, the great silent creepers of Repentance.
+- {:.pr} among the new signs, among the gods that your pride refused to confess, I know it, I feel it, you did not feel overcome with triumph, but with anguish, with uneasy anxiety, you the impregnable, caught pierced and bound up with the great silent creepers of fear, the great silent creepers of Repentance.

 - {:.sp} The Crowd.